Nelson Rockefeller: Philanthropy and art patronage

-Rockefeller served as Chairman of Rockefeller Center, Inc., (1945–1953 and 1956–1958) and began a program of physical expansion there.
-He and his four brothers established the Rockefeller Brothers Fund, a philanthropy, in 1940; he served as a trustee from 1940–1975 and 1977–1979 and as president in 1956.
+Rockefeller served as chairman of Rockefeller Center, Inc., from 1945 to 1953 and 1956 to 1958, and began a program of physical expansion there.
+In 1940, he and his four brothers established the Rockefeller Brothers Fund, a philanthropy; he served as a trustee from 1940 to 1975 and 1977 to 1979, and as president in 1956.
 He established the American International Association for Economic and Social Development (AIA) in 1946.
 AIA was a philanthropy for the dissemination of technical and managerial expertise and equipment to underdeveloped countries to support grass-roots efforts in overcoming illiteracy, disease and poverty.

 Rockefeller served as a trustee of the Museum of Modern Art from 1932 to 1979.
-He also served as treasurer, 1935–1939, and president, 1939–1941 and 1946–1953.
+He also served as treasurer from 1935 from 1939 and president from 1939 to 1941 and 1946 and 1953.
 In 1933 Rockefeller was a member of the committee selecting art for the new Rockefeller Center.
-For the wall opposite the main entrance of 30 Rockefeller Plaza Nelson Rockefeller wanted Henri Matisse or Pablo Picasso to paint a mural because he favored their modern style, but neither was available.
-Diego Rivera was one of Nelson Rockefeller's mother's favorite artists and therefore was commissioned to create the huge mural.
-He was given a theme: New Frontiers.
+For the wall opposite the main entrance of 30 Rockefeller Plaza Nelson Rockefeller wanted Henri Matisse or Pablo Picasso to paint a mural because he favored their modern style but neither was available.
+Diego Rivera was one of Rockefeller's mother's favorite artists and therefore was commissioned to create the huge mural.
+He was given the theme of New Frontiers.
 Rockefeller wanted the painting to make people pause and think.
 Rivera submitted a sketch for a mural entitled Man at the Crossroads Looking with Hope and High Vision to the Choosing of a New and Better Future.
-The sketch featured an anonymous man at the center.
-However, when it was painted the work caused great controversy due to the inclusion of a painting of Lenin (depicting communism) just off-center.
-The Directors of Rockefeller Center objected and Rockefeller asked Rivera to change the face of Lenin to that of an unknown laborer's face as was originally intended, but the painter refused.
+The sketch featured an anonymous man at the center; however, when it was painted, the work caused great controversy due to the inclusion of a painting of Vladimir Lenin (depicting communism) just off-center.
+The directors of Rockefeller Center objected and Rockefeller asked Rivera to change the face of Lenin to that of an unknown laborer's face as was originally intended but the painter refused.
 The work was paid for on May 22, 1933, and immediately draped.
 Rockefeller suggested that the fresco could be donated to the Museum of Modern Art, but the trustees of the museum were not interested.
 People protested but it remained covered until the early weeks of 1934, when it was smashed by workers and hauled away in wheelbarrows.
 Rivera responded by saying that it was "cultural vandalism".
 At Rockefeller Center in its place is a mural by Jose Maria Sert which includes an image of Abraham Lincoln.
 The Rockefeller-Rivera dispute is covered in the films Cradle Will Rock and Frida.